mecwacare Trescowthick Centre

 How do I get started?

-Your first step towards accessing government subsidised permanent care is to contact My Aged Care by phone on 1800 200 422 or online at www.myagedcare.gov.au to check your eligibility and to register.
-A representative from the Aged Care Assessment Team in your local area will then contact you to book a meeting to undertake an assessment.
+Your first step towards accessing government-subsidised permanent care is to contact My Aged Care by phone on 1800 200 422 or online at www.myagedcare.gov.au to check your eligibility and to register.
+A representative from the Aged Care Assessment Team in your local area will then contact you in order to book a meeting, where you will undertake an assessment.

 Is there availability in my chosen area?